 You may be thinking, how do I know when my software needs to be updated?
 Is it slower, buggier and more frustrating each day?
 Then it’s time!
 Performing software updates will streamline the processes your employees are using to complete their work, saving them and you serious dough.
 Happy staff who don’t have to deal with tech issues makes your life so much easier.

 Unfortunately, hackers and viruses exist.
 When a new update is available for a commonly used software, like WordPress or Drupal, the update notes will disclose the previously known exploits that have since been patched.
 Because this is public information, an outdated site is at risk of being infected by viruses targeting those exploits.
 Don’t become vulnerable to viruses associated with security holes.

-Custom built software can be less vulnerable to viruses than a traditional Wordpress theme.
-Custom software also need maintenance too to ensure that performance is top notch and security is iron clad.
+Custom built software can be less vulnerable to viruses than a traditional WordPress theme.
+Custom software also needs maintenance too to ensure that performance is top notch and security is ironclad.
 For custom builds, using the latest web app development framework is a great idea.
 Your development team should advise you on which frameworks work best for your particular web applications.
 Web apps built without any framework are more difficult to update and maintain.
 If your application is built using PHP, using a common framework, like Laravel or Yii, allows the coding framework to be updated.
 This enables the latest security patches to be applied, keeping your site safe.

 Why Security Holes are a Big Deal

 Software vulnerability generally exists in the form of a security hole or weakness in an operating system.
 These exploits can affect your device with no user knowledge.
 Exploits can infect your system by users doing any of the following daily activities:

 Once the malware is on your computer, the hacker can take remote access of your computer, steal data stored on your computer, and even manipulate software to perform tasks not native to the program.
 Internet safety is no joke.